Cover of Power vs. Force: The Hidden Determinants of Human Behavior

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Power vs. Force: The Hidden Determinants of Human Behavior:
+The most popular highlights from Power vs. Force: The Hidden Determinants of Human Behavior, saved by readers on Screvi.

 “Force can bring satisfaction, but only power brings joy.
 Victory over others brings us satisfaction, but victory over ourselves brings us joy.”